Electrical Burns: Causes, Complications, & Management

 Direction of Electricity

 The direction of the electrical conduction provides a guide for the type of burn injury.
-For example :
+For example:

-• Chest - cardiac arrest, myocardial damage, ventricular fibrillation, or delayed arrhythmias.
+• Chest: cardiac arrest, myocardial damage, ventricular fibrillation, or delayed arrhythmias.

-• Brain - respiratory arrest, neurological (seizures)
+• Brain: respiratory arrest, neurological (seizures).

-• Eyes - corneal injury, cataracts
+• Eyes: corneal injury, cataracts.

-Definition: Electricity can increase the temperature of its conducting structure even after the current has finished.
+Fun Fact: Electricity can increase the temperature of its conducting structure even after the current has finished.
 This phenomenon is known as the Joule effect.

 Management of an Electrical Burn